2nd Arrondissement Shops

 58 Rue Montmartre, 2nd

-While its décor is marked by a stunningly dramatic stuffed peacock, the shoes and bags here skew more toward the understated.
+While its décor is colorful and eye-catching, the shoes and bags here skew more toward the understated.
 It’s an interesting mix of French and American brands with an eye toward lowkey luxe.
-Laurence Dacade boots mingle with K. Jacques and Ancient Greek Sandals, along with a handful of streatmlined satchels from brands like Kenzo and Jerome Dreyfuss.
+Laurence Dacade boots mingle with K. Jacques and Ancient Greek Sandals, along with a handful of streamlined satchels from brands like Alexandre Mareuil and Cahu.